Annalise-M/Annalise-M/README.md

 ### Welcome to my Git Hub! <img src="https://emojis.slackmojis.com/emojis/images/1554740062/5584/deployparrot.gif?1554740062" width="20"/> <img src="https://emojis.slackmojis.com/emojis/images/1490884209/1972/star.gif?1490884209" width="20"/>

 ◬ My name is Annalise Murphy.
-I'm a TDD focused full-stack software engineer with a passion for problem solving and pattern mapping.
-I have experience with many different modern web technologies, including React.js, Node.js & PostgreSQL and am always looking for way to improve the world through code.
+I'm a TDD focused full stack software engineer with a passion for problem solving and pattern mapping.
+I have experience with many different modern web technologies, including React, Node.js & PostgreSQL and am always looking for way to improve the world through code.

 ◬ In another life, I used to a be a virtual nomad, running an online e-commerce business on my computer from in the world.
 Some point along the way, I missed contributing to a team and became more curious about how I may someday improve the systems that ran the platforms I'd been working on for so long.

 ⋖ Tech Stack ⋗
 ---
-  * Languages ▻ JavaScript, HTML, CSS
+  * Languages ▻ JavaScript, HTML, CSS, Regex

   * Back-End ▻ Node.js, Express

-  * Front-End ▻ React.js
+  * Front-End ▻ React

+  * Frameworks ▻ Redux, MobX

   * Databases ▻ PostgreSQL, SQL

-  * Tools ▻ GitHub, Slack, VS Code, Heroku, Netlify, Postman, Repl
+  * Tools ▻ GitHub, Slack, VS Code, Heroku, Netlify, Postman, Repl, Miro

   * Testing Suites ▻ Jest, Supertest, Travis CI, Github CI